China: The South in Winter

 FOOD: Western food will only be available in our hotel in Beijing.
 In the more remote areas, we will of course be eating Chinese food, which on the evidence of past visits is often excellent and generously supplied.
 Green tea and soft drinks, mineral water or beer are served with the main meals.
 Chinese breakfasts are typically unpopular with Western tourists, and we will usually have picnic breakfasts provided by our ground agent.
 In these past, these have consisted of items such as western cereals, milk, fruit (often bananas, oranges, and apples), yoghurt, chocolate bars such as Snickers, sachets of instant coffee (normally with milk and sugar already included since ‘untainted’ coffee is less widely available), tea, rice crackers and biscuits.
 We also expect to be having quite a number of picnic lunches and these are often eaten out in the field.
 These lunches consist of many of these same items often supplemented by boiled eggs, instant noodles, peanuts, and sometimes boiled potatoes.
 On a few occasions (where fresh bread is available) we will also have jam, peanut butter, cheese and/or ham sandwiches.
 Both instant coffee (with sugar) and English-style tea are now quite widely available in China but nevertheless, you might like to bring tea bags, instant coffee (without sugar) and powdered milk.
 These last two items are also useful for converting congee, a watery rice gruel often served at sit-down Chinese breakfasts, into rice pudding.
 You might also consider bringing Muesli bars, Mars bars, packets of soup, instant noodles etc. Our ground agent will provide a number of large thermos flasks that will be useful for making hot drinks and noodles for our days in the field.
 We expect to have a sit-down breakfast on only a couple of occasions – in the hotels that we will use near Nanning airport and in our Beijing airport hotel on the very first and last mornings of the tour.

 The Chinese way of eating food differs from the western way.
 A selection of different dishes is shared by those sitting at the same table and chopsticks are used.
 Food is almost always plentiful.
 Outside of Beijing very few, if any, restaurants will provide knives and forks.
 Instead chopsticks, sometimes even disposable wooden ones, are used.
-If you are not used to eating with chopsticks, we suggest you start practising right away, or bring your own cutlery.
+If you are not used to eating with chopsticks, we suggest you start practicing right away, or bring your own cutlery.

 WINGS tours are all-inclusive, and no refunds can be issued for any tour meals participants choose to miss.
 While we will try to do what we can to accommodate the requirements of all participants, please note that we cannot guarantee all causes of food allergies can be avoided at every destination.
 Many restaurants offer set menus and are unable to accommodate all special requests within a group.
 Thus, participants with significant food allergies or special dietary needs should bring appropriate foods with them for those times when their needs can, regretfully, not be accommodated.
 Our tours are carefully scheduled to ensure the best possible birding experience and although the leaders will do all they can to make sure the group eats at a reasonable time, sometimes early or late lunches and/or evening meals cannot be avoided.
 Any participants who need to eat at specific times may need to bring supplemental food with them.